ToniMaunde/simple-css-animations/README.md

 ### Prerequisites

-Learn HTML and CSS in order to understand the code.
+Learn HTML and CSS in order to understand the code of this project.

 ```
-  Checking MDN for animations' content would can be useful.
+  Checking MDN's content for animations' can be useful.
 ```

 ## Directory Structure